You can manage existing databases via the MySQL Databases page. You can use this page for the following actions:

 Image: the current databases, with options to rename or delete an individual database.

 The list with current databases also shows a link to the user(s) for each database.
-You can quickly change a user’s privileges by clicking on the user’s name, and clicking on the rubbish bin icon will remove all the user’s privileges.
+You can quickly change a user’s privileges by clicking on the user’s name.
+Clicking on the rubbish bin icon removes all the user’s privileges.

 You can create a new user via the Add New User form.
 We saw the same form in the Create a database article.
 You can simply choose a name for the user; enter (or generate) a password and hit the Create User button.

 Note that the new user is not be linked to any database.
 To add the user to a database you need to use the Add User To Database form, which we will look at now.

 The Add User To Database form lists all existing users and databases.
 To add the user we just created (example_admin) to the example_recipes database we simple select the user from the User drop-down list and the database from the Database list.

 Image: Linking the example_admin user to the example_recipes database.

 Finally, we can manage existing databases users in the Current Users section.
 For each user you got three possible actions:

 Image: the current database users.

 You may be wondering if you can manage databases and database users via phpMyAdmin.
 The answer is ‘no’.
 Queries such as